Dear Therapist: ‘My Therapist Won’t Let Me Break Up With Her!’

 What’s unique about your situation, too, is that you’re not saying that you want to leave therapy.
 This isn’t a conversation about readiness to terminate so much as the need for an in-network clinician.
 But no matter what the reason, patients are always free to go, and you should be able to have a positive termination experience by working through your internal struggle about both valuing the relationship with your therapist (until the insurance changed) and worrying that you’d be upsetting her by leaving.
 Clarifying and moving beyond this “you versus you” battle would make for a powerful and effective termination, and guiding you through this turmoil is your current therapist’s job.
 You shouldn’t have to go to another therapist to work out your feelings about your previous therapist.

 I’m wondering what you do in the room during these interactions with your therapist.
 When she asks you to solicit money from relatives, what do you tell her?
 Do you nod and say, “Okay, I’ll ask” (the “you” who wants to please this person who has helped you through difficult times) then go home and seethe (the “you” who feels betrayed) only to come back the next week so as not to disappoint her (the first “you”)?
-Can the two “you’s” agree that this therapist has been both things to you: life-changing and reliable and confusing and upsetting?
+Can the two “you”s agree that this therapist has been both things to you: life-changing and reliable and confusing and upsetting?
 And can you say good-bye to both versions of her in a way that’s best for you?

 That’s how you’ll create a positive termination experience for this relationship, TBFT, even if you have to do it yourself.
 Nobody is forcing you to walk into that office each week.
 But if you choose to do it one last time, you can simply restate what you wrote so eloquently to me.